 As fears of COVID-19 took hold, more and more people dodged congested areas, including grocery stores and malls.
 But coronavirus fears didn't alter human need for food or want for material possessions.
 So what did people do instead of in-store shopping?
 They went online.

-The Longer The Outbreak, The More Significant The Transition To Online Shopping.
+The Longer The Outbreak, The More Significant The Transition To Online Shopping

 Older Generations Are Predicted To Avoid Stores The Most

 COVID-19 has been shown to have greater impacts on the health of older patients.
-As a result, according to a late February survey, older generations stated they’re more likely to leverage the internet to avoid stores if the coronavirus outbreak worsens.
-In fact, 86% of people over the age of 61 say they will transition their shopping online to avoid shopping centers and malls.
+As a result, according to a late February 2020 survey, older generations stated they’re more likely to leverage the internet to avoid stores if the coronavirus outbreak worsens.
+In fact, 86% of people over the age of 61 said they will transition their shopping online to avoid shopping centers and malls.

 The Coronavirus-Triggered Shift To Online Shopping May Be Long Lasting

-While 78% of consumers ages 18-34 were considered “digital buyers” in 2019, only 50% of Americans ages 55-64 made online purchases last year.
+While 78% of consumers ages 18-34 were considered “digital buyers” in 2019, only 50% of Americans ages 55-64 made online purchases during 2019.
 Adults 65 and over were not surveyed, but the share of online shoppers was likely comparable or lower to their slightly younger peers.
 With coronavirus fears now forcing their hand, Baby Boomers are about to take a giant leap into the online shopping world.
 Ecommerce sites that support Baby Boomer shopping needs and facilitate their wants, including providing customer service that mirrors what they’d expect in brick-and-mortar stores, are likely to reap long-term loyalty from Baby Boomers.